-TGS is planning to acquire dense OBN data in the North Sea for improved understanding of the subsurface.
-Acquisition of Utsira has already begun and is expected to be concluded in the autumn of 2019.
+TGS has been acquiring dense OBN data in the North Sea for improved understanding of the subsurface.
+Acquisition of Utsira was completed on schedule in autumn 2019 and processing of the data in under way.

 A successful and efficient dense OBN multi-client project can pave the way for similar initiatives in the Gulf of Mexico, Brazil and other regions, as well as further expansion in selected areas on the Norwegian and UK continental shelves

 OBN is the ultimate imaging tool to help operators overcome complex geological imaging challenges.
 With full azimuth acquisition, complex geology can be illuminated in all directions and structures and attribute variations can be properly understood.
 Greater than ten times higher fold significantly improves the signal-to-noise ratio, as well as the ability to distinguish between structure and attribute anomalies which the interpreter can believe in or not.
 Other advantages include ultra-long offsets, measurement of the full wavefield and measurement of both P- and S-waves for better characterization of fluids in a reservoir.

 Despite the reduction in cost of alternative seismic acquisition, OBN has prevailed and grown its presence in the proprietary acquisition domain during the last few years.
 This is because the recent closing of the price differential between streamers and OBN is opening up large multi-client OBN investment opportunities in areas with complex geology, a conglomerate of license holders and acreage turnover.